Cecca/attimo/README.md

-ATTIMO: ApproximaTe TImeseries MOtifs
+ATTIMO: AdapTive TImeseries MOtifs
 =====================================

-This is the implementation of the ATTIMO algorithm for fast approximate mining of timeseries motifs, with probabilistic guarantees.
+This is the implementation of the ATTIMO algorithm for fast mining of timeseries motifs, with probabilistic guarantees.

 ## Installation